apache/brpc/docs/cn/streaming_rpc.md

 // Wait util the pending buffer size is less than |max_buf_size| or error occurs
 // Returns 0 on success, errno otherwise
 // Errno:
-//  - ETIMEDOUT: when |due_time| is not NULL and time expired this
+//  - ETIMEDOUT: when |due_time| is not nullptr and time expired this
 //  - EINVAL: the Stream was close during waiting int StreamWait(StreamId stream_id, const timespec* due_time);